chetanbg1/cbg-microservice/README.md

    		also used it to notify producer and consumer about the presence of any new broker in the kafka system or failure of the broker in system
      		also sends the notifications regarding presence or failure of the broker then producer and consumer, take the decision and starts coordinating their task with some other broker

+how to address performance issue in spring boot app?
+	identify the issue using the tools like spring boot actuator or splunk analyze application logs and metrix to spot the pattern or error start perfomance test to replicate the issue based on the issue, optimize thedatabase implement caching or use scaling options continuously monitor the application to prevent future issue